bolt/docs/source/installation.md

   databasename: bolt
 </pre>

-Support for Postgres is experimental, so use with caution.
+Support for PostgreSQL is experimental, so use with caution.

 <p class="note"><strong>Note:</strong> The config file is in the YAML format,
   which means that the indentation is important.
 Make sure you leave leading